 Stephanie graduated with a BFA in Painting from Rhode Island School of Design in 1985.
 She was awarded a residency at The Vermont Studio Center in 2016 & 1997.
 Her painting “The Breakaway” won the Centerfold feature in the March/April 2016 issue of Artscope magazine.
-In 2013 she was awarded a scholarship to attend the International Encaustic Conference in Provincetown.
+In 2016 and 2013, she was awarded a scholarship to attend the International Encaustic Conference in Provincetown, and last year she won the Castle Hill Award during the ‘Sense of Place” exhibit.
 Her work is featured in the 2015/2016 winter issue of The Surface Design Journal called “Memory, Spirit and Gender:Existential Themes in Fiber and Wax” written by Joanne Mattera.
 She has been represented by The Schoolhouse Gallery in Provincetown, Ma.
 Since 2005.
 Her and her husband run a honey business called Queen Bee Honey, where she harvests and cleans some of the beeswax that is in her paintings.
 Her work is in the collection of Meditech and Mitz Levin as well as many private collections.
 Stephanie Roberts-Camello 2017